asadsalman/FladdleSample/README.md

-# FladdleSample
+# FladleSample
-Sample Android project that uses the com.android.test plugin
+Sample Android project that uses the `com.android.test` plugin to test with the [Fladle Plugin](https://runningcode.github.io/fladle/).

 # Build APKs